Welcome to my Crazy Knifemaker app review!

 Crazy Knifemaker is a provides a boring gameplay and worthless diamonds

-The developer is clearly targeting young individuals who would spend many hours watching advertising to earn in-app currency.
+The developer is clearly targeting young individuals who would spend many hours watching videos to earn in-app currency.

 Unfortunately, there is no proof that the developer is rewarding players.
 In fact, the insane number of complaints on Google Play shows otherwise.